 You want to be a part of the program.

-You now see this movement leading into Wednesday, and first it was Josh Hawley, now it's Senator Cruz, they got about eleven senators, maybe a hundred and fifty House members, uh that are saying we're not gonna turn a blind eye to the law in Wisconsin, eyewitness testimony and affidavits signed by hundreds and hundreds of people.
+They got about 11 senators, maybe 150 House members that are saying we're not going to turn a blind eye to the law in Wisconsin, eyewitness testimony and affidavits signed by hundreds and hundreds of people.

-The Constitution of Pennsylvania clearly ignored the dual verification issues in the state of Georgia, the new data analysis information that we're getting from top data people, uh the law that partisan observers can observe and chain of custody not held.
+The Constitution of Pennsylvania clearly ignored the dual verification issues in the state of Georgia, the new data analysis information that we're getting from top data people, the law that partisan observers can observe and chain of custody not held.

 You're not giving up.

-No, and I think look, it's fair.
+No, and I think, look, it's family.

 By the way, neither am I for the record.